I write fiction (short stories and novels, hopefully somewhat funny ones) and I teach creative writing as well as various levels of composition.

 You want to talk about artistic endeavors.

 This online-meeting concept is new to me.
-I'm happy to have a conversation about almost anything, but literature, music, theater, or absurd humor is a good place to start.
+I'm happy to have a conversation about almost anything.
+Books, music, theater, or absurd humor are good places to start.

 You want to visit some art museums.